Thanu-personal/git/README.md

 Steps:

-* On GitHub.com, navigate to the main page of the repository.
+* On GitHub.com, click on gitHub icon on the left corner and navigate to the main page of the repository.
 * Under your repository name, click  Pull requests.
 * click on compare & pull request